anubhav-narayan/PKNS/README.md

-  del-peergroup     Delete/Leave a Peergroup del-user          Remove Users from a Peergroup get-peergroup     Get Info of a Peergroup get-user          Get Users' Info from a Peergroup rename-peergroup  Rename a Peergroup rename-user       Rename a User from a Peergroup
+  del-peergroup     Delete/Leave a Peergroup del-user          Remove Users from a Peergroup get-peergroup     Get Info of a Peergroup get-user          Get Users\' Info from a Peergroup rename-peergroup  Rename a Peergroup rename-user       Rename a User from a Peergroup